IdeaPad Flex: IdeaPad Flex 14

 The Flex 14 runs Windows 10.
-It includes a Dolby Atmos app, Microsoft Office, McAffe 30 days trial, Lenovo Vantage and such other apps from the Microsoft Store.
+It includes a Dolby Atmos app, Microsoft Office, McAfee 30 days trial, Lenovo Vantage and such other apps from the Microsoft Store.

-Reviews - In a review for Laptop Mag, Shaun Lucas wrote, "The Botton Line: With its speedy performance, strong sound and solid design, the $809 Lenovo IdeaPad Flex 6 is an attractive and affordable 2-in-1.
-The discrete graphics is another plus, as you can play some mainstream games on this 14-inch convertible (albeit at lower settings).
-The Flex 6 would be a lot more useful on the go, though, with a brighter screen to fight glare and more battery life."
+Reviews - In a review for Laptop Mag, Shaun Lucas wrote, "The Botton Line: With its speedy performance, strong sound and solid design, the $809 Lenovo IdeaPad Flex 6 is an attractive and affordable 2-in-1."
+He praised the discrete graphics but noted that the laptop is not ideal for gaming on the go due to its eight hour battery life and low (300 nitts) screen brightness.

-Overall, this laptop gives an excellent value for money, especially with discrete graphics.
-Cooling is also great in this laptop as the fan can be distinctly heard when the laptop is put under load.
-The 1366 by 768 display is alright for watching movies or reading text but not good especially for gaming.
-The screen brightness is around 300 nitts.

-Pros and cons stated in a review in PC MAG: